rajarshidattapy/Dhvani-AI/README.md

 ## Google Solution Challenge 2025

-Dhvani is an innovative web application designed to empower individuals with hearing and speech impairments.
+Dhvani is an innovative web application designed to empower individuals with visual and speech impairments.
 By leveraging cutting-edge technology and Google's powerful AI tools, we're making communication more accessible and inclusive for everyone.

 ### 🌟 Key Features